OpenPTV/postptv/doc/index.rst

 These properties may be stored in the :doc:`Particle class <particle>` provided by the package. :mod:`flowtracks.io` provides a way to read them from an INI file.

-The ``flowtracks.interpolation`` module provides an object-oriented approach to interpolating the data.
+The :mod:`flowtracks.interpolation` module provides an object-oriented approach to interpolating the data.
 It offers some built-in interpolation methods, and is hoped to be extensible to other methods without much effort.